ecbc0/note-math/item_en/divergence_en.typ

   *Example* Tetrahedron, right-hand rule, with the thumb pointing towards the inside of the tetrahedron to get the boundary direction (the index of the vertices in the picture starts from $1$ instead of $0$)

-  #image("../image/orientation-of-simplex.jpg", width: 100%)
+  #html.elem("img", attrs: (src: "../image/orientation-of-simplex.jpg", width: "100%"))
 ]
-#tag("orientable-low-dim-polyhera") Polyhedron #link(<orientation-of-boundary-of-simplex>)[Orientable] is defined as: when constructing a polyhedron with simplexes, it is possible to define compatible orientations for all $k$ simplexes, such that the adjacent two $k$ simplexes $A, B$ have compatible orientations on their $k-1$ intersecting boundary simplexes, i.e., the orientation $O$ corresponds to the interior of simplex $A$ and the exterior of simplex $B$.
+#tag("orientable-low-dim-polyhera") Polyhedron #raw("#link(<orientation-of-boundary-of-simplex>)[Orientable]") is defined as: when constructing a polyhedron with simplexes, it is possible to define compatible orientations for all $k$ simplexes, such that the adjacent two $k$ simplexes $A, B$ have compatible orientations on their $k-1$ intersecting boundary simplexes, i.e., the orientation $O$ corresponds to the interior of simplex $A$ and the exterior of simplex $B$.
 The orientation $-O$ corresponds to the interior of simplex $B$ and the exterior of simplex $A$. i.e., simplex partition has well-defined interior and exterior.

 #tag("Mobius-strip") *Example* Non-orientable Mobius-type polyhedron (image modified from wiki)

-#image("../image/Moebius.svg", width: 50%)
+#html.elem("img", attrs: (src: "../image/Moebius.svg", width: "50%"))

 No matter how the direction of each $k$ simplex is defined, there exists a pair of adjacent $k$ simplex $A,B$ whose $k-1$ connected boundary simplex directions are incompatible. i.e. Simplex partitioning has no well-defined inside and outside